LamaKhaledd/Llamaweb/README.md

 <br>

-<strong>Here, a simple form was added just to test the ability to configure one:</strong>
+<strong>Here, a simple form was added just to test the ability of configuring one:</strong>

 <div align="center">
   <img src="Pic10.PNG" alt="Description of the image">